manoharahk/TizenRT/apps/examples/protobuf/README.txt

     CONFIG_CXX_NEWLONG=y or =n

   The argument of the 'new' operators should take a type of size_t.
 But size_t has an unknown underlying.
-In the TinyAra sys/types.h header file, size_t is typed as uint32_t (which is determined by architecture-specific logic).
+In the TizenRT sys/types.h header file, size_t is typed as uint32_t (which is determined by architecture-specific logic).
   But the C++ compiler may believe that size_t is of a different type resulting in compilation errors in the operator.
 Using the underlying integer type